Use this when the website, booking rules, POS products, labels, email, SEO pages, and conversion tracking no longer match.

 Pages, checkout, and booking can start fast.
 The work grows when product rules, staff rules, labels, SEO fields, and conversion events sit in separate tools.

-The public website, admin flow, POS channel, booking logic, content updates, and tracking events follow one operating standard.
+The public website, operations workflow, POS channel, booking logic, content updates, and tracking events follow one operating standard.

 When a standard platform is enough